Rev. Amos Rayner 1760 – 1843 | his parents

 Rev. War Pension Files p2824

-Rayner, Amos NC Line, S7355, sol was son of John Rayner & was born 8 Jan 1760 in Bertie County NC & he lived there at enl.
+Rayner, Amos NC Line, S7355, sol was a son of John Rayner & was born 8 Jan 1760 in Bertie County NC & he lived there at enlistment.

 He appl 27 Aug 1838 in Hertford Co, NC, in 1838 a son Kenneth was referred to.